Skip to content

 Custom Ticketing Solution: Breckenridge Vipers

-Breckenridge Vipers, a professional sports & entertainment organization, chose to build a custom ticketing + merchandise + live-stream platform with Gaazzeebo to replace Ticketmaster.
-The result: they recovered $43,500 per season in Ticketmaster fees and now have a league-wide scalable architecture.
+Breckenridge Vipers, a professional sports & entertainment organization, was bleeding margin to Ticketmaster on every seat sold.
+They chose to build a custom ticketing + merchandise + live-stream platform with us.
+The result: they recovered $43,500 per season in Ticketmaster fees and now own a league-wide scalable architecture that grows with them.
 Learn more about their custom software solution here.

 CRM for Sales Team